Beetle Rank (click any name or photo to email a staff member)

 Kindergarten - 8th Grade Music

-Mrs. Grabenhofer has taught for 20 years.
+Mrs. Grabenhofer has taught for over 20 years.
 Although she has always loved music, she began her career as a fifth grade teacher before getting her Master’s in Music Education in 2004.
 One of the things she really enjoys about teaching music is that she gets classroom time with every student in the school, and gets to see how each child develops musically, academically, spiritually and socially as they go from Kindergarten through 8th grade.

 Mrs. Grabenhofer utilizes the Orff Schulwerk approach to music education.
 This method helps children discover and appreciate music doing things children like to do: sing, chant rhymes, clap, dance, and keep a beat on anything near at hand.
 Orff Schulwerk uses both traditional and original poems, rhymes, games, songs, and dances as examples and basic materials.
 Older children begin learning the recorder and rhythm instruments, and explore world music, the Western European Masters, and American Jazz and Blues.
 Mrs. Grabenhofer’s music room is a non-competitive atmosphere where one of the rewards is the pleasure of making good music with others.